Originally published April 22, 2019.

 A full reporting implementation using data sets would involve setting up a database and potentially combining many data sets, as needed, for your reporting requirements.
 However, to get you started, we have an example using Excel that demonstrates how the different data sets can be combined.

-To better understand the relationships between datasets, please refer to the Core Admin Analytics guide.
 If you are ever unsure about the relationship between two data sets, please ask a question in the Brightspace Community and we’d be happy to clarify the relationship.

 Example of Leveraging a Data Set Combination